Cherie Savoie Tintary

 I have found a connection with the collage community in Oregon and Washington, participating in several collectives.
 The one I’m most active in is the PNW Collage Collective.
 We have meet ups and do group art shows, including a group show at Powells in June.

-I’m in Second Glaces at the Hillsboro Civic Center until Dec 20th, and The Curio at The Reser Gallery until Dec 23rd.
+I’m in Second Glances at the Hillsboro Civic Center until Dec 20th, and The Curio at The Reser Gallery until Dec 23rd.

 I have been in over 20 publications and I’m part of the mail art movement, allowing me to take part in art shows around the world.